Wu Yi (singer)

 Wu Yi (武艺; born November 3, 1990), also known as Philip Wu and Philip Lau, is a Chinese pop singer who was the second runner-up of Super Boy, a singing talent show of Hunan TV in 2010.
 He is also the champion and second runner-up in Canadian and North American area of the "Karaoke King" competition in 2009.
-From Hunan province.